 Making it easier to get new trains approved

 These processes can vary greatly.
-While the criteria are similar, rail infrastructure managers (RIM) rarely share information or recognise each other’s assessments and often require very different levels of detail.
+Networks rarely share information or recognise each other’s assessments.
+And often require very different levels of detail.

 We are doing this by:

-• developing guidance to help rail operators and RIMs meet their obligations under the Rail Safety National Law
+- developing guidance on safety assurance to help rail operators and rail infrastructure managers meet their obligations under the Rail Safety National Law

 An incentive for investment and innovation